-In order to acquaint new employees with the benefits and duties of union membership a shop steward, preferably on shift or without loss of pay, will be given an opportunity to meet with new employees within 30 days of hire.
+In order to acquaint new employees with the benefits and duties of union membership a shop steward, preferably on shift or without loss of pay, will be given an opportunity to meet with new employees.
+The Employer will schedule this meeting within two weeks of an employee's date of hire to take place within 30 days of hire.

-The shop steward's meeting with new employees may occur during the Employer's new employee group orientation sessions for up to 30 minutes.
+The shop steward's meeting with new employees may occur during the Employer's new employee group orientation sessions for up to 60 minutes.
+If the meeting occurs on an individual basis, they will have 30 minutes.